Our Garden is Many Things to Many People

 UPCOMING EVENTS

-Saturday April 4th 1:30 – 3 PM – Volunteer Orientation
+- Saturday April 4th, 1:30 – 3 PM – Volunteer Orientation

 Drop in and join us!
 We’ll be working on a variety of projects.
 No experience needed, just sign in when you arrive.
-We have all the gloves and tools needed.
-Bring a water bottle.
+Gloves and tools provided.
+Bring a water bottle. - Saturday, April 25th, Noon – 3 PM – Spring Open House

 UPCOMING CLASSES

-- Saturday April 11th – Plant Propagation 101 with Taryn Koerker (if none of our other speakers want this date)
+- Saturday April 11th – Plant Propagation 101 with Taryn Koerker

 - Thursday April 30th – Understanding Soil Health with KCD – 5:30 PM